Humayra-Adiba/NexusBot/README.md

 # NexusBot

-NexusBot is a modular nextcord bot built with Python, designed to enhance server interactions through customizable commands and features.
+NexusBot is a dynamic, modular nextcord bot built with Python, designed to enhance server interactions through customizable commands and features.

 ---